. . ideal to wish someone wellbeing and safekeeping on a journey

-This really pretty and delicate scallop shell necklace (concha de vieira) represents the symbol of the Camino de Santiago.
+This really delicate scallop shell necklace (concha de vieira) represents the symbol of the Camino de Santiago.
 The 1,000-year-old route to the great Cathedral city of Santiago de Compostela is known as the Way of St. James (El Camino de Santiago - in Spanish).

 :)- Gold-filled chain included